daniel3735928559/run-discovering-cs/README.md

 proxy-user HTTP header of the forwarded requests.'

 1. Clone this repository.
+2. Edit `container/Dockerfile` so that the last line looks like `CMD . /tmp/start.sh 1.2.3.4`
+where 1.2.3.4 is replaced with the IP of the computer you're serving it from.
-2. In the directory of the cloned repo, run `./spinup 61453`
+3. In the directory of the cloned repo, run `./spinup 61453`

 ## Resync the book to the git repository, ignoring homework backups